tsgates/arch-wiki-markdown/wiki/Autofs.md

 installation procedure, please note that this may be a security risk in case your local system gets compromised.

-Install the sshfs package from the Extra repository:
+Install the sshfs package.

-    # pacman -S sshfs

 Load the fuse module:

     # modprobe fuse

-Add fuse to the MODULES array in /etc/rc.conf to load it on each system
+Create a /etc/modules-load.d/fuse.conf file containg fuse to load it on each system boot if you have not one yet.
-boot:

-Install OpenSSH:
+Install openssh.

-    # pacman -S openssh

 Generate an SSH keypair: